carltheperson/advanced-js-objects/chapters/chapter-4.md

 ### Proxies (exotic objects)

-Proxies are the only exotic objects that have a different implementation of every single essential internal method.
+Proxies are the only exotic objects that have a different implementation of every single essential internal method[^proxy].
 When one of its internal methods are called, the proxy can call a function of *your* choosing.
 You can essentially set up listeners that run custom code when internal methods are called.
 This is really powerful and allows you to create truly flexible objects.

 #### Proxy handlers

-When you initialize a proxy you give it a *proxy handler,* which is an object.
+When you initialize a proxy you give it a *proxy handler* which is an object.
 You attach methods to this object which will be called by the proxy.
 A method on a proxy handler is called a *trap*.
 A trap is specific to a certain internal method.

-Below you will see a proxy handler that implements every possible trap.
+Below you will see a proxy handler that implements every possible trap[^proxy-handler].
 This is not required.
 You only need to define the traps you need.
 The traps have a comment indicating which type should be returned from them.

 ```jsx
 const proxyHandler = {